panoply/vscode-liquid/readme.md

 ### Status Bar

-When the extension is enabled and a supported file has been opened in the editor you'll see a 💧 emoji appear in the bottom right hand side of the vscode status bar.
-This is the extensions **status bar item** and that will allow you to enable/disable formatting (programmatically).
-It also informs upon ignored files, notifies you when the parser encounters any code errors and is displayed when a `.liquid` file is opened.
+When the extension is enabled and a supported `*.liquid` file has been opened in the editor you'll see an 💧 emoji appear in the bottom right hand side of the vscode status bar.
+This is the extensions **status bar item** and it will allow you to enable/disable formatting (programmatically), inform you when an ignored file is open and notifies you when the Æsthetic encounters any code errors.

+> The 💧 emoji will only show when `.liquid` file is opened.

 <!-- prettier-ignore -->
 | Status  | Command | Action |